 “Naia is up-to-date on her shots.
 We make sure she’s good on that,” Fuentes told Healthline.
 “I do believe vaccines will do some good, especially since she is brand new to this world and there are a lot of things she hasn’t been exposed to.”

 However, other visitors to popular Disney attractions have become infected with measles, one of the most contagious diseases humanity has ever faced.
-The disease can infect up to of exposed people who are not immune, and it is one of the leading causes of death among children.
+The disease can infect up to

 26 Infections in Four States Linked to Disneyland

 According to an AP story on January 16, investigators have confirmed at least 39 cases originated from Disneyland or Disney’s California Adventure Park.
 Most of those infected visited the park between December 15 and 20, a popular time of the year for “the happiest place on earth.”
 The outbreak has reportedly spread to Utah, Colorado, and Washington.